 Although the recipe is clearly influenced by neighboring France, it’s is decidedly Spanish in flavor with the typical use of sofrito.
 I actually used stewing veal that was already cut up (it was on sale), and I gently butterflied and/or pounded the pieces to make them flatter like the recipe states.
 The result is a mouthwatering, tender concoction of delicate veal, umami mushrooms, and simply the most fabulous sauce.
 I served this with some noodles, but mashed potatoes, rice, or bread would be excellent starches to help sop up some of the juices.

 I can wholeheartedly recommend this book to anyone wishing to learn more about Spanish cuisine.
-The book is substantial and definitely worth the price.
+The book is substantial and definitely worth picking up.
 I am anxiously awaiting my next kitchen tryst with my new Spanish love.

 Braised Veal with Dried Mushrooms (Fricando amb Moixernons)